Background Check FAQ

 • Consular photo identity card issued by DFAT

-• Photo identity card issued by the Australian Defence Force
+• Photo identity card issued by the Australian Government or a state or territory government

 • Aviation Security Identification Card (ASIC)